rodolfodpk/go-crablet/internal/web-app/README.md

 - **Multiple Isolation Levels**: Choose consistency vs performance trade-offs
 - **Comprehensive Testing**: k6 load testing with multiple scenarios
 - **Production Ready**: Optimized connection pooling and resource allocation

+## NOTE ON ISOLATION LEVEL

+Isolation level is now set in the server config, not per request.
+To test with SERIALIZABLE, restart the server with the config set to IsolationLevelSerializable.
+All k6 scripts now use the server's configured isolation level.